ifm/documentation/ApplicationNotes/Docker/gpu.md

 Successfully tagged cuda-samples:latest
 ```

-After building the container, you can follow the steps from the documentation in test the container on the VPU:
+After building the container, you can follow the steps from the documentation to test the container on the VPU:
 - [Save the container](../../GeneralDoc/docker.md#saving-a-container): ```$ docker save cuda-samples > cuda-samples.tar```
 - [Transfer the container](../../GeneralDoc/docker.md#scp): ```$ scp cuda-samples.tar oem@192.168.0.69:/home/oem```
 - [Load the container](../../GeneralDoc/docker.md#load-and-start-container): ```$ docker load < cuda-samples.tar```